yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 ## Warm Up

-- List out all the ways you know how to manipulate the DOM so far.
+List out all the ways you know how to manipulate the DOM so far.
+Be ready to share out!
-- For each thing you listed out, write it on an individual sticky note.
-- Place each sticky note on the board.

 ## DOM Manipulation